 Not only do these holidays present a great opportunity to further connect with our Hindu culture, but they're also a great way to spark curiosity in kids about their roots.
 Growing up, my parents always made me and my two brothers participate in all religious and cultural festivities at home.
 As children, of course, we thought it was a bit of a drag at times, but I remember my parents always saying, "We're doing this for you guys.
 So that you can learn to appreciate our culture, and maybe some day pass it on to your kids."
 And all those years, it would illicit a bit of an eyeroll, but now, as I stand here with my three little kids, I totally get what they meant.

 This Saraswati Puja I did at home was more for my kids than for me.
+(But first, here's a refresher on what exactly is Saraswati Puja, also known as Vasant Panchami or Basant Panchami).
 It was so that they could take a break from dancing to Encanto to sing the Saraswati mantra for a change.
 And to remind them that Jai Jais are sometimes just like us -- they have birthdays too, which deserve to be celebrated.

 In our home, we usually add a little twist to traditions, and this "birthday party" was no exception.
-Here's the traditional way some people celebrate Vasant Panchami, and here's what we did this year:
+Here's the traditional way some people celebrate Vasant Panchami.

 - Since we just moved into our house, I don't have a proper mandir yet, so I created this make-shift puja setup right beneath where our idols are kept.